SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Our System SR-LIO

+When every new reconstructed sweep $P_{i+1}$ completes, we iteratively perform the following steps for state prediction.

-\textbf{The residual from the LiDAR constraint.} For a point cloud $\mathbf{p}$, we first find to which segment $\mathbf{p}$ belongs.
-For ease of description, we assume $\mathbf{p}$ belongs to segment $C_{j+1}^1$ which begins at $t_{b_{i+1}}$ and ends at $t_{e_{i+1}}$.
-Specially, we first project $\mathbf{p}$ to the world coordinates to obtain $\mathbf{p}^w$, and then find 20 nearest point clouds around $\mathbf{p}^w$ from the volume.
-To search for the nearest neighbor of $\mathbf{p}^w$, we only search in the voxel $V$ to which $\mathbf{p}^w$ belongs, and the 8 voxels adjacent to $V$.
-The 20 nearest point clouds are used to fit a plane with the normal $\mathbf{n}$ and the distance $d$.
-Accordingly, we can build the point-to-plane residual $r^{\mathbf{p}}$ for $\mathbf{p}$ as:
+\textbf{Step1.
+Point-to-plane residuals computation.} During each iteration, we firstly build the point-to-plane residuals.
+Specifically, for a undistorted point-to-plane residuals.
+Specifically, for a undistorted point $\mathbf{p}_{k} \in P_{i+1}$ $(1 \leq \mathrm{k} \leq \mathrm{m})$, we first project $\mathbf{p}_k$ to the world coordinate to obtain ${\mathbf{p}_k}^w$, and then find 20 nearest points around ${\mathbf{p}_k}^w$ from the volume.
+To search for the nearest neighbor of ${\mathbf{p}_k}^w$, we only search in the voxel $V$ to which ${\mathbf{p}_k}^w$ belongs, and the 8 voxels adjacent to $V$.
+The 20 nearest points are used to fit a plane with a normal $\mathbf{n}$ and a distance $d$.
+Accordingly, we can build the point-to-plane residual $r^{\mathbf{p}_k}$ for $\mathbf{p}_k$ as the observation constraint: